Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

+- In their last 10 contests, the Cubs were underdogs just once and were winners in that contest.

-- The Cubs and their opponents have combined to hit the over two times in their last 10 games with a total.
+- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total two times.

+- The Cubs' previous 10 contests have not had a spread set by bookmakers.

 Read More About This Game